Bravos-Power/pyoframe/docs/contribute/index.md

 2. Install the dependencies. `pip install --editable .[dev,docs]`

+3. Install the pre-commit hooks. `pre-commit install`

-3. Run `pytest` to make sure everything is working.
+4. Run `pytest` to make sure everything is working.
 If not, [open an issue](https://github.com/Bravos-Power/pyoframe/issues/new)!

 ## Documentation